RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Focus on a single thing

-Mixed focus is the death of productivity.
-You usually need to go deep on a problem to really understand it and gain insights.
+Divided focus is a productivity-killer.
+You need to go deep on a problem to understand it and gain insights.
 It's an anti-pattern if you are working on lots of orthogonal pieces of work.
 You ideally need to commit to one of them and really focus.

 ### Keep yourself accountable by telling the truth.